 Our Lord was not performing a merely domestic task or perfunctory ritual.
-Each word and action was calculated to provide an object lesson to the disciples to illustrate for them principles He would soon elucidate in the Upper Room discourse and the lessons on the vine.
-Under inspiration of the Holy Spirit, the apostle John carefully selects vocabulary laden with significance from Old Testament ritual.
+Each word and action was calculated to provide an object lesson to the disciples.
+In these concrete visual aids he illustrates the abstract principles He soon elucidated in the Upper Room discourse.
+The words He chose were laden with significance from Old Testament ritual.
 His vocabulary describing the partial and complete washings enables us to understand the way in which he used katharos.